Georgios Vroutos

-Georgios Vroutos (Γεώργιος Βρούτος; Athens 1843 – Athens January 10, 1909) was a renowned Greek sculptor of the 19th century.
+Georgios Vroutos (Γεώργιος Βρούτος; Athens 1843 – January 10, 1909, Athens) was a Greek sculptor of the 19th century.

 Biography

 Georgios Vroutos was born in Athens in 1843, into a family originating from Crete.
 He studied sculpture at the School of Fine Arts from 1859 to 1864 under Georgios Phitalis and also took courses in marble carving at the workshop of the famous professor and sculptor Ioannis Kossos.
 In 1866, he traveled to Rome with a scholarship from Queen Olga, where he stayed for three years, studying under the supervision of Canova, Adamo, Tantolini and Filippo Niakarini.
 During his time in Italy, he worked on behalf of an Italian banker.
 When he returned to Greece in 1873, he opened his own sculpture workshop in the district of Plaka and in 1883 he was appointed professor of sculpture at the School of Fine Arts, as successor to Leonidas Drossis who had just died.
 Vroutos retained this position till his own death.
 In 1888 he was proclaimed a member of the Academy of Fine Arts in Paris.
 He was also a founding member of the Historical and Ethnological Society of Greece.

 He died in Athens, on January 10, 1909.